theBlue0x/docs/docs/learn_more/index.md

 ## **Blue0x is Crypto.
 Reimagined.** ##

 Blue0x is focused on overhauling the current financial system by identifying and rectifying its weaknesses and inequalities.
 It provides a network to bridge the gap between tangible goods and services and a sustainable, decentralized, crypto-currency.
-It uses a lightweight, energy-efficient [proof-of-stake](https://en.wikipedia.org/wiki/Proof_of_stake) consensus protocol which has proven to be secure and reliable.
+Blue0x transactions are processed using a lightweight, energy-efficient [proof-of-stake](https://en.wikipedia.org/wiki/Proof_of_stake) consensus protocol which has proven to be secure and reliable.

 **Within the Blue0x Network :**